Netflix pushes back against Squid Game-juiced usage fees in South Korea

-SEOUL (BLOOMBERG) - Netflix is pushing back against a South Korean Internet provider's demand that it pay to use their network after hits like Squid Game caused a surge in data traffic, saying the move could prevent entertainment firms from working profitably in the country.
+SEOUL • Netflix is pushing back against a South Korean Internet provider's demand that it pay to use their network after hits such as Squid Game caused a surge in data traffic, saying the move could prevent entertainment firms from working profitably in the country.

 SK Broadband is suing Netflix to claim fees for using its network, while the streaming giant is appealing an earlier refusal by a South Korean court to confirm it is not liable for such payments.